girder/viime/joss/paper.md

 # Related Work

-One of the most commonly used tools for the analysis of metabolomics data is MetaboAnalyst, initially released in 2009 (Xia et al., MetaboAnalyst: a web server for metabolomics data analysis and integration, Nucleic Acids Research, 37, W652, 2009) and currently on version 4 (Chong et al., Using MetaboAnalyst 4.0 for Comprehensive and Integrative Metabolomics Data Analysis, Curr.
+One of the most commonly used tools for the analysis of metabolomics data is MetaboAnalyst, initially released in 2009 [@xia:2009] and currently on version 4 [@chong:2018].
-Protocols in Bioinformatics, 68, e86, 2019).
 MetaboAnalyst has a wide range of capabilities including data processing, statistical analysis and pathway enrichment analyses.

 The initial motivation for the development of Viime was to readily ingest, integrate and analyze metabolomics data from multiple platforms--a unique